Tinkerforge/doc/en/source/Hardware/Bricklets/IO4.rst

 .. image:: /Images/Bricklets/bricklet_io4_master_600.jpg
    :scale: 100 %
-   :alt: Master Brick with connected IO-4 Bricklet
+   :alt: IO-4 Bricklet connected to Master Brick
    :align: center
    :target: ../../_images/Bricklets/bricklet_io4_master_1200.jpg

-If you then connect the Brick to the PC over USB, you should see a tab named "IO-4 Bricklet" in the Brick Viewer after you pressed "connect".
-Select it.
+If you connect the Brick to the PC over USB, you should see a new tab named "IO-4 Bricklet" in the Brick Viewer after a moment.
+Select this tab.

+If everything went as expected the Brick Viewer should look as depicted below.

 .. image:: /Images/Bricklets/bricklet_io4_brickv.jpg
    :scale: 100 %